afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 #### Tell me a time when and how did you overcome the situation?
 During a challenging project, we encountered unexpected obstacles that threatened to derail our progress.
 However, by maintaining a positive attitude, collaborating with team members, and seeking input from stakeholders, we were able to overcome the situation and achieve our goals.
 By staying resilient and adaptable, we turned challenges into opportunities for growth and success.

-#### Tell me a time when you went above and beyond to solve a problem and that helped your team.
-In a critical project, we faced a technical issue that required immediate resolution to prevent downtime.
-I took the initiative to research and implement a workaround, which not only solved the problem but also prevented similar issues in the future.
-My proactive approach and dedication to finding solutions helped maintain team productivity and achieve project objectives.

 #### Ever faced any situation when I completed the work just before the deadline?
 How I was able to cope up with pressure and manage everything in time at the last moment.
 Yes, there have been instances where I had to complete work just before the deadline.
 In such situations, I prioritize tasks, focus on the most critical aspects, and maintain open communication with stakeholders to manage expectations.
 By staying organized, remaining calm under pressure, and leveraging my problem-solving skills, I'm able to meet deadlines effectively.

-#### When was the time you worked out of scope from your responsibilities?
-There have been occasions where I took on additional responsibilities outside of my role to support the team or address urgent needs.
-For example, I volunteered to assist with a client presentation, even though it wasn't part of my job description.
-By stepping up and going above and beyond, I demonstrated my commitment to the team's success and contributed to positive outcomes.

 #### Tell me about a time when you had a conflict in the team?
 Conflict is a natural part of team dynamics, and I've encountered it in various situations.
 One example is when team members had differing opinions on the project approach.
 To resolve the conflict, I facilitated open communication, encouraged collaboration, and helped find a compromise that satisfied everyone's concerns.
 By addressing the conflict constructively, we were able to strengthen teamwork and achieve our goals.